Emergency Planning and Crisis Response

 Safety Program (Lockdown Drills)

 Response contingencies to critical incidents are researched and tested through mandatory drills and functional exercises in all schools and centers.
-Three lockdown drills are conducted each school year in accordance with Virginia law as part of an FCPS comprehensive options based approach to responding to potentially violent intruders in the facility or on school grounds.
+Two lockdown drills are conducted each school year in accordance with Virginia law as part of an FCPS comprehensive options based approach to responding to potentially violent intruders in the facility or on school grounds.
 These mandatory drills and other safety training programs are designed for all staff and students to provide for the safest possible school environment.

 Frequently Asked Questions about Lockdown Drills.